This is the actor Katie Maloney would date - ExBulletin

 But the 35-year-old reality star is now exclusive with Clendenin satchel.
 Katies new beau is also a Los Angeles resident who is pursuing an acting career We Weekly confirmed.
 Since meeting, Satchel has met some of Katies’ co-stars and hung out with some of her friends.

-In a nod to their 10 years age difference, Katie joked about her cougar days during an interview in July.
+A nod to their 10-year age difference, Katie joked about her cougar days during an interview in July.
 She said We WeeklyYou know, [Im] not [dating] seriously but like [to] have fun and hang out, flirt and maybe kiss some boys.
 You know what I mean?
 Like I can’t get into a relationship right now.

 At the time, Katie added that his priority was just to have fun.
 I don’t know, a lot of [the guys] are really young and it’s kind of fun too, she concluded, I’m sort of in the cougar era.
 I can go out with the young, [someone] my age and young dad.
 So I like that for me.